ffraaz/cordova-plugin-classifier/README.md

 # Usage

-Copy the model file that you trained on your computer to the SD Card of the phone and name the model `svm.model`.
+1. Copy the model file that you trained on your computer to the SD Card of the phone and name the model `svm.model`

+2. Make sure that your app has permissions to access the SD Card

-Then you can use the plugin in your Javascript code like this:
+Then you can use the plugin in your Javascript code like this

 ```javascript
 document.addEventListener("deviceready", function () {